 Sometimes, our bodies seem to tolerate a poor diet for many years until a major life change adds sufficient stress to kick in cortisol disruption.
 Common examples include weight gain when starting college, getting a first job, getting married, shifting to a more stressful job, becoming a parent, or undergoing hormonal changes later in life.

 “Once your rhythm’s been disrupted, the body hangs onto it; it doesn’t take a lot to keep it there,” says Christianson.
-Consequently, weight won’t budge by simply cutting out sodas or switching to healthier versions of our usual foods.
+Consequently, your weight won’t budge by simply cutting out sodas or switching to healthier versions of our usual foods.
 But if you reset your rhythms, it doesn’t take a superhuman effort to keep them on track.

 Eat as much of these as you like, with or between meals: